Schizophrenia and Other Psychotic Disorders

 How Are Psychotic Disorders Diagnosed?

 If symptoms of a psychotic disorder are present, the doctor will perform a complete medical history and physical exam to determine the cause of the symptoms.
-Although there are no laboratory tests to specifically diagnose psychotic disorders -- except those that accompany a physical illness, such as a brain tumor -- the doctor may use various tests, such as blood tests and brain imaging (e.g., MRI scans), to rule out physical illness as the cause of the symptoms.
+Although there are no laboratory tests to specifically diagnose psychotic disorders -- except those that accompany a physical illness, such as a brain tumor -- the doctor may use various tests, such as blood tests and brain imaging (e.g., MRI scans), to rule out physical illness or intoxication with drugs like cocaine or LSD as the cause of the symptoms.

 If the doctor finds no physical reason for the symptoms, he or she may refer the person to a psychiatrist or psychologist, mental health professionals who are trained to diagnose and treat mental illnesses.
 Psychiatrists use specially designed interview and assessment tools to evaluate a person for a psychotic disorder.